 - Inappropriate parties receive payments

-- Employees receive duplicate payments
+- Employees receive duplicate or inflated payments

 As you think about these risks, consider the control deficiencies that allow payroll misstatements.